intel/intel-extension-for-pytorch/README.md

 ### CPU version

-You can use either of the following 2 commands to install Intel® Extension for PyTorch\* CPU version.
+Use one of the following commands to install the CPU version of Intel® Extension for PyTorch\*.

 ```python
 python -m pip install intel_extension_for_pytorch